I’m Andy, and I like messing about with Land-Rovers.

 Older Land Rovers in particular encourage a different driving style, which in turn causes a change of attitude.
 They’re slow, which means you know you’re not going anywhere quickly in one.
 Because you know this, you don’t rush around in them – you just settle back and enjoy the journey for what it is.

 I get as much enjoyment out of tinkering with Land Rovers as I do driving them.
 Actually, probably more.
 I’m an engineer by trade, but the modern desk-jockey variety rather than a boilersuit-wearing fixer of broken stuff.
-Technically I’m an analysis engineer, which at the moment means I spend my days sat in front of a pc deciding whether pressure vessels are suitable for purpose or not.
+Technically I’m an analysis engineer, which at the moment means I spend my days sat in front of a pc deciding whether pressure vessels are going to blow up or not.

 And while that is very interesting (for an engineering nerd, at least) it’s not exactly hands-on.
 Which is a shame.
 I’m not complaining in the slightest – I like what I do for a living, it’s just a bit lacking in the more practical side of things which got me interested in engineering in the first place.